sb43/debrowser/README.md

 format.
 The file values must contain the gene, transcript, and the samples count values you wish to enter into DEBrowser.

-It's important to note that if your rows contain duplicate gene names, -DEBrowser will reject your TSV file.
+It's important to note that if your rows contain duplicate gene names, DEBrowser will reject your TSV file.
 Please try to keep unique gene names.

 ```
 IE: